flexcompute/Flow360/examples/migration_guide/README.md

 and returns an `AerospaceCondition` class instatiated based on given parameters.

-project_length_unit is the length unit of the geometry or mesh used in the project.
+`project_length_unit` is the length unit of the geometry or mesh used in the project.

-For more information about the function, refer to its docstring.

 ## How to use Operating Condition from Mach number and muRef